The Expanse (novel series): Writing process

-Franck writes all the Holden, Bobbie, and Anna chapters, while Abraham writes the Miller, Melba, Avasarala, Bull, and Prax chapters.
-The writers meet weekly to discuss upcoming chapters and swap completed chapters for the other to edit.
+Franck wrote the first drafts of the Holden, Bobbie, and Anna chapters, while Abraham did the Miller, Melba, Avasarala, Bull, and Prax chapters, writers meeting weekly to discuss upcoming chapters and swap completed chapters for the other to edit, at first.
+The process changed and evolved over the years.

 Narrative structure

 The novels are written in third-person limited.
-Each chapter is told from the point of view of a character central to the story, while the prologue and epilogue are told by a recurring character or a one-off viewpoint.
+Each chapter is told from the point of view of a character central to the story, while the prologue and epilogue are told from the point of view of a recurring character or a one-off viewpoint.
 Most of the books employ four point-of-view characters (plus the prologue and epilogue viewpoints).
 Leviathan Wakes features two, Babylon's Ashes features sixteen, Persepolis Rising features eight, and Tiamat's Wrath features five.
 James Holden is the only character to be used as a viewpoint character in all nine novels.

 Reception

 Critical response

-The series overall has been well received, with the first novel Leviathan Wakes being the highest praised.
-For Caliban's War, Wired.com's Geek Dad and Publishers Weekly both praised the novel.
+The series overall has been well received.
+Caliban's War was praised by both Wired.com's Geek Dad and Publishers Weekly.
 GeekDad cited the book's "believable human personalities and technology that is easily recognizable" as a highlight.
 Publishers Weekly gave Abaddon's Gate a starred review saying "series fans will find this installment the best yet."
 The same publication gave Cibola Burn a starred review and called it "splendid" and it "blends adventure with uncommon decency."
+Leviathan Falls won the 2022 Dragon Award for Best Science Fiction Novel.
 The Expanse won the 2020 Hugo Award for Best Series.